 Experts in integrative medicine and alternative medicine are able to bring an ancient healing method into the modern world by offering acupuncture to their patients.
 This gentle and soothing practice can be used to improve a person’s physical, mental, and emotional health.
 From pain relief to stress prevention, acupuncture is a non-invasive treatment that you should certainly try if you are hoping to promote your overall wellbeing this year.
 If you’d like to try Acupuncture or an Oriental Medicine treatment, schedule an appointment at National University’s Whole Health Center.

 Students in National University’s Acupuncture or Oriental Medicine programs not only receive a thorough curriculum in their arts, but also learn fundamental biomedical science and modern medical diagnostics.
 Understanding both perspectives is fundamental to whole health healing and better patient-centered care.
 Our students become more comprehensive, full-body diagnosticians, evaluating and recommending treatments based on each individual patient's history and symptoms, which ensures the protection and furthering of an individual’s holistic wellbeing.
-Learn more about our Master of Science programs in Acupuncture or in Oriental Medicine.
+Learn more about joining our acupuncture program or our oriental medicine program by visiting our website.